Hrithik Roshan Says He Was HURT When Media Gave Attention To Kangana Ranaut's 'Lies & Deceit'

 Hrithik-Kangana's fight got uglier when Kangana's sister Rangoli Chandel spoke about Hrithik's sister Sunaina and alleged that she was being abused by her father.
 Later, Sunaina too voiced her support for Kangana, in a series of tweets.

-Meanwhile on the professional front, Hrithik is currently in a happy space.
+Meanwhile, on the professional front, Hrithik is currently in a happy space.
 The actor's last release, 'Super 30', a biopic on Patna-based mathematician Anand Kumar performed exceptionally well at the box office.
 Hrithik will be next seen in Siddharth Anand's 'War' co-starring Tiger Shroff and Vaani Kapoor.

 Hrithik Roshan Regards Katrina Kaif As A 'Mazdoor'; She Is One Of The Best Labourers He Has Known